,

 Plus, tenants still need to pass all of the usual affordability checks.
 Bank statements and references should be able to show that they can pay rent, and you can ask for a guarantor.
 Read our guide on tenant referencing for landlords.

 If you’re worried about the fact that both Universal Credit and housing benefits are paid in arrears, you could ask for rent in advance.
-Shelter mentions that two month’s rent in advance should cover the period while the claimant is waiting for the application or change to be processed.
+The RRA states the maximum rent you can request in advance is one month.

 Legally, there’s nothing to stop you renting a property to DSS tenants.
 All the terms of a tenancy agreement remain the same and you’re not required to provide anything extra.